The 16th-century church has the only stained glass windows that survived the Scottish Reformation intact.

 Know Before You Go

-The chapel is typically open to public visitors on Tuesdays, Thursdays, and Fridays, though it's best to check with the Scottish Reformation Society in advance.
+The building is typically open Monday through Friday from 10 a.m. to 4 p.m., though it's best to email the Scottish Reformation Society in advance for confirmation.